 Based in Jerusalem, Israel, this program offers students a unique opportunity to explore and interact with the complex strategically important world of the modern Middle East.
 Students explore diverse religious, social, cultural and political traditions of Middle Eastern peoples through interdisciplinary seminars.
 They also study the Arabic language and volunteer with various organizations.
 Through travel in the region (recently Israel, Palestinian areas, Jordan, Tunisia and Turkey), students are exposed to the diversity and dynamism of the local culture.
 At a time of tension and change in the Middle East, MESP encourages and equips students to relate to the Muslim, Eastern Christian and Jewish worlds in an informed, constructive and Christ-centered manner.
-MESP students can earn up to 16 semester hours of credit.
-The CCS requirement is met by successfully completing Islamic Thought and Practice and People and Cultures of the Middle East.
-At the time of publication, this destination is under a travel warning and SAU students are unable to select this program until the travel warning is lifted.
+MESP students can earn up to 16 credit hours.
+Due to the fact that this program visits countries under U.S. State Department travel warning, until those warnings are lifted this program cannot earn SAU credit.